complyue/edh-early-history/Tour/Readme.md

 ### Performance Goals

-**Edh** struggles to offer performance advantages majorly out of the _human_ aspect from the _human:machine_ pair, though the overall performance should be even better when the gluing is done right.
+**Edh** struggles to dig performance improvements majorly out of the _human_ aspect from the _human:machine_ pair, offer wider tolerance, thus better leverage, over diversified skill sets/levels among all crew members onboard.

 Raw machine performance squeezing is offloaded to [GHC](https://wiki.haskell.org/GHC) who has been undescribable good at it since inception.